Engine Modes

 - All admin actions are audit-logged.

-In admin_ui mode, the admin UI provides:
+In interactive mode, the admin UI provides:

 - Connection management -- Add, edit, and test database connections.